 If you are approaching default, making a full monthly payment can put off the default for a month.
 You don’t need to be current on your student loans, so long as you are not 270 days delinquent on the federal student loans and 120 days delinquent on private student loans.

-For example, eliminate the money you are spending on cable TV, gym membership, cell phone service, vacations, eating out and paid entertainment.
+For example, eliminate cable TV, gym membership, cell phone service, vacations, eating out and paid entertainment.
 To cut mandatory expenses, get a roommate to split the rent or move back in with your parents.
 Sell your car and use public transportation instead.
-Increase the deductible on your insurance.
-Sell excess belongings, which you haven’t used in over a year, on eBay or Craigslist.
-Start a small business selling crafts on Etsy and eBay.
+Sell excess belongings, which you haven’t used in over a year.
 Consider alternative repayment plans, such as extended repayment or income-driven repayment.
 These repayment plans reduce the monthly payment by increasing the term of the loans.
 Refinance private student loans to get a lower interest rate.

 Income-driven repayment bases the monthly payment on your discretionary income, as opposed to the amount you owe.
 Discretionary income is the amount by which income exceeds a multiple of the poverty line, typically 150 percent.
 The remaining balance will be forgiven after 20 or 25 years of payments.
 This forgiveness is taxable under current law.
 If you are pursuing an income-driven repayment plan, consider working full time in a public service job.
 Public service loan forgiveness will cancel the remaining debt, tax-free, after 10 years of payments.

 Refinancing does not yield as much financial relief as most borrowers expect.
 Even if your interest rates are drastically reduced, you still have to repay the principal balance, which is a big part of the monthly payment.
-Reducing the interest rate by one percentage point will cut the monthly payment by about 4\% to 6\%, depending on the term of the loan.
-For example, suppose the interest rate on a $10,000, 10-year loan were cut from 6.8\% to 3.4\%.
+Reducing the interest rate by one percentage point will cut the monthly payment by about 4% to 6%, depending on the term of the loan.
+For example, suppose the interest rate on a $10,000, 10-year loan were cut from 6.8% to 3.4%.
 This reduces the monthly payment by from $115.08 to $98.42.
-The $16.66 reduction in the monthly loan payment is small, only about 14\%, although it does save about $2,000 in interest over the life of the loan.
-Cutting the interest rate in half does not cut the monthly payment in half.
+The $16.66 reduction in the monthly loan payment is small, only about 14%, although it does save about $2,000 in interest over the life of the loan.